 Marc Tritsmans

-Marc Tritsmans's work featured in Stand Magazine comprises one contribution of poetry.
+Marc Tritsmans's work featured in Stand Magazine comprises two contributions of poetry, over a period of three years.

 Further Reading